giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 ## Nesting Hierarchy and Effective Weight

-When polygons are nested, CSF automatically identifies, for each polygon, its immediate container (direct parent).
+When polygons are nested, CSF automatically detects the immediate container of each polygon.

-This makes it possible to distinguish between two quantities:
+This allows the engine to distinguish between:

-- **Absolute weight** `W(z)`: the weight directly assigned to the polygon by the user-defined law.
+- **Absolute weight** `W(z)`: the value directly assigned by the user-defined law.
-- **Effective weight** `W_eff(z)`: the actual local contribution of that polygon relative to its immediate container.
+- **Effective weight** `W_eff(z)`: the actual local contribution of that polygon relative to its containing domain.

-This correction is handled automatically by the engine and is not something the user needs to compute manually.
+This is handled internally by CSF.
+The user does not need to compute or adjust anything manually.

-This automatic nesting logic is especially important when multiple embedded domains vary simultaneously along `z`, because it ensures that the effective contribution of each polygon is computed consistently from its local containment hierarchy.
+This automatic containment logic is particularly useful when multiple embedded domains vary simultaneously along `z`, because it keeps the effective contribution of each region consistent throughout the section assembly.

-It prevents double-counting in nested domains.

-CSF automatically computes the effective contribution based on containment.

 ### Example: embedded steel reinforcement in concrete